Age of Empires IV

 Age of Empires IV is a real-time strategy video game developed by Relic Entertainment in partnership with World's Edge and published by Xbox Game Studios.
-It is the fourth installment of the Age of Empires series.
-The game was released October 28, 2021 for Windows.
-It is also scheduled to release for Xbox One and Xbox Series X/S in 2023.
+It is the fourth installment of the Age of Empires series, and the first installment not developed by Ensemble Studios.
+The game was released on October 28, 2021 for Windows, August 22, 2023 for Xbox One and Xbox Series X/S, and on November 4, 2025 for PlayStation 5.

 Gameplay

+Setting

-The game is set during the Early Middle Ages to the early Renaissance.
+The developer team states that the game is set during the Early Middle Ages to the early Renaissance, with the earliest appearance of any civilization being in the year 750.

-There are 8 civilizations available at the release date; the English, the Chinese, the Mongols, the Delhi Sultanate, the French, the Abbasid Dynasty, the Holy Roman Empire, and the Rus.
-In August 2022, it was announced that two civilizations, the Ottomans and Malians, would be added on 25 October later that year.

-The game had 4 single-player campaigns at launch: